Concavity properties for quasilinear equations and optimality remarks: Introduction

-Focusing on the semilinear case $a\equiv 1$, in the seminal paper \cite{ML71} it is shown that the solutions of the torsion problem (i.e. source $f \equiv 1$) are such that $\varphi(u)=\sqrt{u}$ is concave; moreover, the authors in \cite{BL76} show that the eigenfunctions of the first eigenvalue of Laplacian (i.e. $f(t) = \lambda_1 t$) satisfy $\varphi(u)=\log(u)$ concave.
-In both cases we see that (up to multiplicative and additive constants)
+Focusing on the semilinear case $a\equiv 1$, in the seminal paper \cite{ML71} it is shown that the solutions of the torsion problem (i.e. $f \equiv 1$) are such that $\varphi(u)=\sqrt{u}$ is concave; moreover, the authors in \cite{BL76} show that the eigenfunctions of the first eigenvalue of Laplacian (i.e. $f(t) = \lambda_1 t$) satisfy $\varphi(u)=\log(u)$ concave.
+More generally, it has been shown \cite{Ken85} that solutions of $-\Delta u = u^q$, $q \in (0,1)$, verify $\varphi(u)=u^{\frac{1-q}{2}}$ concave: in all the three cases we see that (up to multiplicative and additive constants)